Intellectual Property

 • COPYRIGHT: The work in this area extends over the whole range of works entitled to copyright protection including literary, musical and artistic works, computer software and semiconductor topography, and also particular works such as photographs, films, television programmes, video games and internet websites.

-• DESIGN RIGHTS: We regularly advise upon and litigate disputes relating to rights in designs, both registered and unregistered and at both the UK national and European Community level.
+• DESIGN RIGHTS: We regularly advise on and litigate disputes relating to rights in designs, both registered and unregistered at UK national and European Community level.

-• DATABASE RIGHTS: Database right is the most recently created of the intellectual property rights and members of chambers advise and litigate in relation to the applicability of the EC Database Directive and the corresponding UK regulations across a wide range of commercial and industrial activity.
+• DATABASE RIGHTS: Database rights are the most recently created of the intellectual property rights and members of chambers advise and litigate in relation to the applicability of the EC Database Directive and the corresponding UK regulations across a wide range of commercial and industrial activity.

 • CONFIDENTIAL INFORMATION AND TRADE SECRETS: We offer advice and advocacy services in relation to claims for breach of confidence and trade secrets including those involving misappropriation of trade secrets by former directors or employees.
 Typical actions involve subject matter ranging from secret industrial processes to customer/supplier databases, price lists and business plans.
 We are familiar with the other issues that arise in such situations (breach of duty of fidelity, breach of contractual restraints, breach of fiduciary duty) as well as pure trade secrets issues.
 In addition to commercial secrets, members of the group advise and act in cases involving personal confidential information, including the phone hacking litigation involving News International and the private investigator Glenn Mulcaire.